acuarica/mavends/README.md

 Ever wondered how a certain API was used?
 Or what is it its evolution?
-If you do research on mining repositories, *MavenDS* is the right tool for you.
+If you do research on Mining Software Repositories, *MavenDS* is the right tool for you.
-*MavenDS* allows you selective download and analyse artifacts from the *Maven Central* repository http://search.maven.org/.
+*MavenDS* allows you selective download and analyze artifacts from the *Maven Central* repository http://search.maven.org/.

 The *Maven Central Repository* became the most used JVM repository.
 Because not only Java code, but Scala, Groovy, Go and every JVM language can deploy to Maven Central.
 Thus making it, the ideal to explore new ideas on how software artifacts are used.

 ## Requirements

-*MavenDS* uses external tools to function properly.
+*MavenDS* uses several external tools to function properly.
 They need to be installed before running *MavenDS*.
 The list of tools are:

-- *Git* https://git-scm.com: To clone our repository.
+- **Git** https://git-scm.com: To clone our repository.
-- *Java 7* http://openjdk.java.net: To compile and run our applications.
+- **Java JDK 7** http://openjdk.java.net: To compile and run our applications.
-- *Ant* https://ant.apache.org/: Software tool for automating software build process.
+- **Ant** https://ant.apache.org/: Software tool for automating software build process.
-- *Aria2* 7 http://aria2.sourceforge.net/: Tool to automate downloads of a large amount of files.
+- **Aria2** http://aria2.sourceforge.net/: Tool to automate downloads of a large amount of files.

 ## Repository Setup